Manav Gohil: Career

+Gohil also stepped into OTT with Matsyavedh (2023), a thriller drama.
+In 2024, Karate Girls on MX Player, a social drama about female empowerment, and has made brief appearances in Bollywood films such as Super 30 (2019), Baaghi 3 (2020), and Tribhanga (2021).
+Gohil is also to be a part of the 2025 action drama Dhurandhar.

 Personal life

 He was born in Surendranagar in Gujarat, and moved to Vadodara for his education.
 He completed Bachelor in Commerce and then MBA from Vadodara.
 He is married to TV actress Shweta Kawatra.
 They participated in the dance competition show Nach Baliye 2 where Manav was awarded best dancer by Saroj Khan.
 The couple became parents to a daughter on 11 May 2012.
 The couple follows Nichiren Buddhism.